pma/amqp/README.md

 acknowledgements and that's why consumer have stopped receiving more messages.

-#### Old version of Elixir or OTP

-OTP 17 and 18 are supported only on [version 0.1.x](https://github.com/pma/amqp/tree/v0.1).
-Please understand that we won't make further changes to 0.1 except for major security issues.
+#### What are Elixir, OTP and RabbitMQ versions supported?

+Please see [this wiki article](https://github.com/pma/amqp/wiki/Versions-and-Compatibilities) for the details.

 #### Heartbeats